 Territories and Countries with Mandatory ESG Reporting

 At present, 29 countries and territories maintain some degree of mandatory ESG disclosure regulation.
-Each national or territorial policy differs in the degree to which institutions must disclose ESG data and which companies qualify for the more stringent standards.
+Each national or territorial policy differs in the degree to which institutions must disclose ESG metrics and which companies qualify for the more stringent standards.

 The United States